EddyNadd/Uno/README.md

+## Module needed to play the game.

+This game is using the module pygame, so you will have to be sure to have it installed on your computer, if it isn't installed use the command <pip install pygame>.
+(If you have an error about a missing module, please install it.
+Normally all the other needed are already installed with anaconda but if you modified it for some reason maybe you don't have them anymore)

+Once you get it, you will be able to enjoy our game !

 ## Getting started with the client

 This game is played in a Jupyter Notebook.
 To launch it, open uno_client.ipyn in Jupyter Notebook and select "Cell" -> "Run all".